Dharshini-py/igallery/README.md

 ## Date:26-12-2025

 ## AIM:
-To design a web application for an inteactive image gallery with minimum five images.
+To design a web application for an inteactive image gallery with minimum five images .

 ## DESIGN STEPS:

 ### Step 1:
-Clone the github repository and create Django admin interface.
+Clone the github repository and create Django admin interface .

 ### Step 2:
-Change settings.py file to allow request from all hosts.
+Change settings.py file to allow request from all hosts .

 ### Step 3:
-Use CSS for positioning and styling.
+Use CSS for positioning and styling .

 ### Step 4:
 Write JavaScript program for implementing interactivity.